How much money do you need to retire in Australia

 One common rule of thumb for retirement planning is the “4% rule.”
 The 4% rule suggests that withdrawing 4% of your savings annually provides a reasonable chance of sustaining your retirement income over a 30-year period.

-For example, if your retirement expenses are $50,000 per year, how much money do you need to retire would be $1.25 million in savings ($50,000 divided by 0.04) to meet this 4% rule guideline.
+For example, if your retirement expenses are $50,000 per year, you would need $1.25 million in savings ($50,000 divided by 0.04) to meet this guideline.
 However, keep in mind that the 4% rule is a general guideline and may not eventuate.
 Individual circumstances may warrant adjustments to withdrawal rates.

 How does debt affect my retirement savings?

-When calculating how much money do you need to retire, you’ll need to consider any outstanding debts, such as mortgages or loans.
+When calculating the total amount needed for retirement, you’ll need to consider any outstanding debts, such as mortgages or loans.
 These payments and any interest that is applied to them can greatly affect how much you can save for your retirement.

 If you have already paid off your mortgage, you can exclude this expense from your retirement calculations.
 However, if you still have mortgage payments, include them in your projected expenses.